Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

-Among the approximation algorithms, Algorithm ATS-Relax has the highest gain and least loss despite of its computational disadvantage.
+Among the solution algorithms, ATS-Relax has the highest gain and least loss despite of its computational disadvantage.
 The gain of Algorithm ATS-Relax is very close to the gain of ATS demonstrating the success of the proposed algorithm in approximating the adaptive two-stage approach.
-Our computational results also highlight the asymptotic convergence of Algorithm ATS-Relax as shown in Corollary~\ref{corConvergence}.
+Our computational results also highlight the asymptotic convergence of Algorithm ATS-Relax.
 Specifically, as number of stages increases, the optimality gap provided by Algorithm ATS-Relax becomes closer to zero.
 Additionally, we note that Algorithms TS-Relax and MS-Relax are not superior to each other as in some settings TS-Relax outperforms MS-Relax, and in some other settings MS-Relax performs better than TS-Relax with respect to the relative gain and loss values.

-The size of the scenario tree and consequently the problem size increase as the number of stages and the number of branches get larger.
+The size of the scenario tree and consequently the problem size increase as the number of stages and the number of branches become larger.
 We examine the computational performance of the ATS approach along with its approximation algorithms in Figure~\ref{computationalPerformanceFigure}.
 We observe that the computational complexity of the ATS and ATS-Relax approaches are more sensitive to the instance size in comparison to Algorithms TS-Relax and MS-Relax.
 Although ATS-Relax approach provides asymptomatic convergence guarantee, we observe significant computational benefits of adopting Algorithms TS-Relax and MS-Relax as they provide notable speedups in comparison to ATS.

-\subsubsection{Discussion on Capacity Expansion Plans}
+\subsubsection{Discussion on capacity expansion plans}